snowplow-archive/snowplow.github.com/_posts/2015-03-xx-snowplow-r63-red-cheeked-cordon-bleu-released.md

 | `derived_contexts`   | `varchar(15000)` | Enrich   | Contexts derived in the Enrich process    |
 | `session_id`         | `char(36)`       | Tracker  | Client-side session ID, complements index |

-1 The data type is taken from Redshift.
-Data types for some columns in Postgres are different
+(1) The data type is taken from Redshift; data types for some columns in Postgres are different

-2 Where:
+(2) Where:

 * CCE = Currency conversion enrichment
 * ILE = IP lookups enrichment